-Within an hour from the city by local train, the Madrid region boasts three World Heritage Sites: Alcalá de Henares, the birthplace of Cervantes; San Lorenzo de El Escorial and its monastery, with the Pantheon of the kings and queens of Spain; and Aranjuez, famous for its gardens and the Summer palace, which inspired the concert of the same name by the Spanish composer Joaquín Rodrigo.
+Within an hour from the city by local train, the Madrid region boasts three monumental cities (World Heritage): Alcalá de Henares, the birthplace of Cervantes; San Lorenzo de El Escorial and its monastery, with the Pantheon of the kings and queens of Spain; and Aranjuez, famous for its gardens and the Summer palace, which inspired the concert of the same name by the Spanish composer Joaquín Rodrigo.

 Then there is the “Madrid Villas” programme and the many castles in the Region of Madrid, which combine a rich heritage with artistic and natural beauty.
 Of special significance is the Castle of Manzanares El Real, featuring dramatised tours by actors dressed in period costume who will guide you through the various halls and give you a taste of what castle life was like.

 Madrid is an outstanding representative of the Spanish gastronomic boom.
 Food lovers will find here a wide range of flavours: national and international cuisine, restaurants with Michelin stars and centuries-old establishments, traditional taverns and gastrobars, among others.
 In addition to these permanent options, a number of food festivals and events take place throughout the year.